 Patients needing treatment from KDF are referred by the medical social workers in the restructured hospitals.

 A holistic approach is taken when caring for patients as it is KDF's mission to look after the well-being of patients by nurturing hope and confidence to make life more meaningful, even for the most destitute.
 With the commitment to provide high quality, low cost treatment to patients who are unable to afford treatment KDF has with the support of donors and sponsors, set up a few centres to care for its patients.
 To date, KDF has served over 832 patients of which 78 have undergone successful kidney transplantations.
-It is currently serving about 312 patients and annually, at least $4 million is needed to continue this life-saving mission and for research.
+It is currently serving about 312 patients and annually, at least $8 million is needed for the organisation's operation cost.

 NICHE AND FOCUS